-Role: AGENCY ASSISTANT, JO UNWIN LITERARY AGENCY
+Role: PERSONAL ASSISTANT, JO UNWIN LITERARY AGENCY

 JULA is a literary agency representing debut and bestselling authors in the UK, USA and internationally.
 JULA prides itself on managing its authors’ careers with thought, ambition and care and, wherever possible, a sense of fun.
 JULA is currently a tight-knit team of four, looking to expand to five with this role.

 This is a pivotal role in all aspects of the agency’s work.
 We’re looking for someone who has already gained experience as a successful PA and is comfortable being flexible in the role and duties.

 The role involves being the Personal Assistant to the founder, Jo, whilst also helping all the team and ensuring the smooth running of the agency.